multiversx/mx-docs/docs/integrators/deep-history-squad.md

 An alternative to downloading a non-pruned history is to reconstruct it locally (on your own infrastructure).

 Under the hood, the reconstruction process relies on the **[import-db](https://docs.elrond.com/validators/import-db/)** feature, which allows us to reprocess previosuly processed blocks - and, while doing so, for our purposes, we'll also retain the whole, non-pruned history.
-The `import-db` requires a **start  database** (placed in the folder `node-workdir/db`) and a **target database** (usually placed in the folder `node-workdir/import-db/db`).
-In the context of deep-history squads, _archives_ of such databases are called **time capsules**.
+For our purposes, the `import-db` procedure requires a **target database** (placed in the folder `node-workdir/db`) and a **source database** (usually placed in the folder `node-workdir/import-db/db`).

-It follows that, in order to reconstruct the history for an observer, we need (to download) **two time capsules**: a _start time capsule_ and a _target time capsule_.
-For reconstucting the history of a whole squad, `4 x 2` time capsules are required (to be downloaded).
+It follows that, in order to reconstruct the history for an observer, we need (to download) **two database archives**: an _old archive_ and a _new archive_.
+For reconstucting the history of a whole squad, `4 x 2` archives are required (to be downloaded).

-_Downloading_ the necessary time capsules and _unarchiving_ them is encapsulated in a step called **reconstruction bootstrapping**.
+_Downloading_ the necessary archives and _unarchiving_ them is encapsulated in a step called **reconstruction bootstrapping**.

 #### Bootstrapping

 First, choose an empty folder to serve as the workspace (working directory) of the squad instance - for example, `~/deep-history-workspace`.

 Afterwards, prepare a configuration file called `reconstruction.json`, following the example of [`default.reconstruction.json`](https://github.com/ElrondNetwork/deep-history/tree/main), and save it in the chosen workspace.
-For the fields `startCapsule` and `targetCapsule`, use URLs towards the Elrond public archive (which are available [on request](https://t.me/ElrondDevelopers)).
+For the fields `oldestArchive` and `newestArchive`, use URLs towards the Elrond public archive (which are available [on request](https://t.me/ElrondDevelopers)).
 The URLs in the example below are mere placeholders.

 ```
 // ~/deep-history-workspace/reconstruction.json